 Joker

-Joker is Cassius’ signature card.
-It allows him to search the whole Draw Pile to draw a card of your choice.
-Extremely flexible and improves your consistency significantly, and it doesn’t even Exhaust like Shuffle!
-It’s much stronger at E1 because it also allows you to search the Discard Pile.
+Joker is Cassius’ Signature Card.
+It allows him to search the whole Draw Pile to draw a card of your choice for a 1 AP tax.
+Extremely flexible and improves your consistency significantly and it doesn’t even [Exhaust] like Shuffle!
+It’s much stronger at E1 because it also allows you to search the Discard Pile, allowing you to replay cards you’ve played this turn.
 At E0, you’re a bit sad if you draw this with nothing in your Draw Pile.
-Regardless, it’s an incredibly powerful card at base.
+Regardless, it’s a powerful card at base.

 Best Epiphanies